urbanslug/blog/posts/2019-07-21-Justifying-Sha256-for-variation-graphs.md

 ```

 ## The birthday attack
-Hashing collisions are studied in cryptography where an attacker comes up with
+Hash collisions are studied in cryptography.
+In the [birthday attack] an attacker
-a string that will generate the same hash (cause a collision).
+comes up with a string that will generate the same hash as an unknown or
+different but known string causing a collision.

-They are out of the scope of this post but [birthday attack] and [birthday problem]
+This is out of the scope of this post but [birthday attack] and
-can provide further reading.
+[birthday problem] wikipedia pages can provide further reading.
 There's also this lecture on YouTube from the Coursera cryptography course
 [Cryptography generic birthday attack (collision resistance)].